alidaf/raspberryPi/README.md

       |            |        |
     +3.3V        GPIO      GND

-Hopefully, packages will also be built and supplied to the Tiny Core Linux repository for easier use.

 Compile for the Raspberry Pi with the command:

 gcc rotencvol.c -o rotencvol -lwiringPi -lasound -lm -march=armv6 -mtune=arm1176jzf-s -mfloat-abi=hard -mfpu=vfp -ffast-math -pipe -O3

 #### Instructions for installing the package manually in Tiny Core Linux and it's derivatives.

-At the moment, the package has to be installed by hand until I can get to grips with the package management requirements to get it into the repo.
-These are instructions on how to do it using a command line.

 Download the tcz package with the following command:

 * wget https://github.com/alidaf/raspberryP...encvol-[ver].tcz

  Note: Substitute [ver] with the lastest version number available.

 and type the following command in a terminal: